 While this Benedictine way of praying has been practiced by monks for centuries, it is easily adapted to lay group use.
 Interested Priory parents, alumni parents, faculty, staff and friends of the Abbey are all invited to experience this prayer form in one of several shared Lectio groups on this campus.
 Groups meet weekly or less as noted in the list below.

 Many of you already know that Priory students learn this form of prayer in 7th grade and have the opportunity to be part of shared lectio in the school.
-Shared Lectio was introduced in the school and presented to Priory parents more than 15 years ago by Father Gregory, who was headmaster at the time.
+Shared Lectio was introduced in the school and presented to Priory parents more than 15 years ago by Father Gregory.

 All Lectio groups on campus welcome interested visitors.
 We hope you will stop by one of the groups listed below to observe this form of prayer.
 All groups listed are for members of the Priory and Abbey Family and friends, and many Alumni and current parents attend.
 At every session, the Gospel for the upcoming Sunday is the focus for each group.
 No experience is needed; sharing is always optional also.
 If you have questions, please feel free to contact any of the group representatives listed below.

 You are welcome to visit any of the groups, and to bring a friend!

 Monday morning group

 Meets weekly for one hour at 10:30 a.m. in Monastery Conference Room.